madglory/device_cloud/README.md

 [![wercker status](https://app.wercker.com/status/88a596a14228b6d5b8e7a57dd5d6db55/m/ "wercker status")](https://app.wercker.com/project/bykey/88a596a14228b6d5b8e7a57dd5d6db55)

 TODO:
-- remove any assumptions about Device Cloud FileData contents .. probably should only parse them if asked
+- [ ] remove any assumptions about Device Cloud FileData contents .. probably should only parse them if asked
-- add code for maintaining monitors

 ## Installation